-After repeated waswasa (evil whisper), it worked.
-Our parents ate from the tree, and their clothes of Jannah were pulled away.
+After repeated waswasa (evil whispers), it worked.
+Our parents ate from the tree, and their clothes from Jannah were pulled away.

-Until today, the same Iblis runs amuck, pulling off the clothes of the Children of Adam, well knowing that nudity, lewdness, and promiscuity, undermines the decency of human beings.
+Until today, the same Iblis ran amuck, pulling off the clothes of the Children of Adam, well knowing that nudity, lewdness, and promiscuity undermine the decency of human beings.